fastrgv/AdaVenture/README.md

 * Added new "darkmaze" to chapter 2 adventure on the far side of the labyrinth of the Minotaur that now hides the chalice (modeled after the classic "orange" maze #2);
 * Added a mapRoom directory to help lost souls;
 * Improved shaders to include full Phong light modeling, with ambient, diffuse, and specular attenuated lighting effects.
 Added glowing chalice;

-**ver 1.2.3 -- 27dec17**

-* Updated storyline so chapter 2 is more challenging.
-* Repaired mamba;  improved shader coding.
-* Replaced hidden maze passages with the classic moveable bridge;

-**ver 1.2.2 -- 17dec17**

-* Significant improvement in maze FOG realism;
-* Nice looking low-hanging FOG added to exterior scene, including skybox.
-* Added music, more sounds.
-* Logic corrections.

-**ver 1.2.1 -- 4dec17**

-* Updated to SDL v2.0.7 on Linux, Windows.
-* Updated to SDL v2.0.7x on OSX.
-* Restore reading controller settings file using intrinsic Exists() ftn.
-* The green mamba is now even more ominous with a head raised to spit in your eyes.
-However, you might survive if you are holding a sword.

-**ver 1.2.0 -- 11nov17**

-* added prebuilt executables for msWindows;
-* added working build scripts for msWindows;
-* Corrected dragon roar logic on reentry;
-* Improved dead dragon visibility;
-* Removed unused libraries;

-**ver 1.1.2 -- 14jul17**

-* Updated linux scripts to use a) rebuilt SFML v2.4.2;  b) AdaCore 2017.
-* Introduction now mentions that m-key toggles the Avatar.
-* Updated OSX scripts to use SFML v2.4.2;
-* Added startup messages giving OGL version/profile.
-* Added scary hiss sound warning when snake is near;
-* Added locked door to labyrinth requiring black key.

-**ver 1.1.1 -- 2mar17-19may17**

-* Include statically linked linux exe for enhanced portability.
-* Repaired a rendering error that failed to draw items dropped on the labyrinth floor.
-* Removed deprecated OpenGL commands and enums that may have caused aborts.
-* Added fantasy tree in labyrinth;  Zoroastrian embellishment on castle.
-* Improved OpenGL error checking.
-* Added an avatars directory loaded with a few alternates.

-**ver 1.1.0 -- 5feb17**

-* Repaired pick logic, particularly while in 3rd person (avatar) mode.
-Now, whenever a hand appears an object is pickable, and the avatar becomes translucent.
-* Added illumination effect within castle when golden chalice is restored.

-**ver 1.0.9 -- 5jan17**

-* Corrected a duplicate window glitch.
-* Refined compiler scripts.

-**ver 1.0.8 -- 29dec16**

-* Revised the avatar programming to allow the use of any Minecraft Skin.
-You can simply rename your favorite png file to use it in the game.
-See instructions in "game features".
-* Added WASD keys for movement.
-* Improved build system to be compatible with more linux distros.
-* Improved OpenGL coding to run on less capable graphics hardware.

-**ver 1.0.7 -- 20dec16**

-* Added a Tux-the-penguin avatar.
-Use the (F1)-key or (m)-key to toggle between mouse view (first person) and a third person avatar view.
-This enhancement required the implementation of a preliminary camera handling strategy, which in general can be quite complex.
-* Fixed the handlers for game controllers:  joysticks or gamepads.

-**ver 1.0.6 -- 2dec16**

-* Improved linux build scripts, with varying degrees of static linking.
-See build instructions.
-* Now uses an improved interface binding Ada to SFML audio.
-* Now using SFML 2.4.1.
-* Repaired OSX bundling.
-* Revised labyrinth.
-* New prolog screen allows user to select game (1 or 2).

-**ver 1.0.4 -- 3nov16**

-* Enhanced castle.
-* Added second level.
-The Greeks are at it again!
-This time the Minoans steal the coveted chalice.
-The "orange" Atari maze leads to the labyrinth of the Minotaur;  the Red Dragon and the Bat are increasingly problematic.
-* Added an endgame tribute to Korla Pandit, an extraordinary musician, and one of my favorites.

-**ver 1.0.3 -- 10oct16**

-* Improved sword & chalice icons.
-* Fixed bad dragon behaviors.
-* Added water feature with moorish pillars to castle.
-* other minor improvements including a brighter world upon success.
-* improved drawing methods for moorish arches using distance-sort.

-**ver 1.0.2 -- 22sep16**

-* Maze has many improvements.
-It is now redesigned to match the "blue" maze from the original Atari Adventure game.
-This involves weird and puzzling interconnections.
-* Added a pesky bat, a lethal red-dragon, and an avoidable green-mamba to maze.
-Beware!

-**ver 1.0.1 -- 16sep16**

-* improved final sound sequence;  added original roar to dragon encounters.
-* significant improvements to scene transitions and views through doorways.
-* larger, actual size castle within skybox exterior scene.
-* improved dragon trajectory.

-**ver 1.0.0 -- 9sep16**

-* Initial version with only 1 level.
-Enhancements and more levels coming.
-* Foggy maze; dragon, keys to various realms, bat, golden chalice.